Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/ChangeNotificationWrapper.md

 #### Remarks

-This method is public to allow the usage of the [WeakEventListener](#), do not call this method yourself.
+This method is public to allow the usage of the [WeakEventListener](#) , do not call this method yourself.

 ### OnObjectCollectionItemPropertyChanged(object sender, PropertyChangedEventArgs e)

-Called when the target object raises the PropertyChanged event of an object
-    that is located inside the collection being monitored.
+Called when the target object raises the PropertyChanged event of an object that is located inside the collection being monitored.

 #### Parameters